 Jeremy Bamberg from Factory

 What started off sounding like a relatively modest development quickly became one of Gloucester's most eagerly anticipated renovation and repurposing projects of the year.
 Ladybellegate Estate’s transformation of the former solicitors offices off Commercial Road, overlooking the Victoria Basin at Gloucester Docks, into the Food Dock is destined to become home to 15 independent food outlets.
-Sarah Mansfield leads the project with her business partner, Ken Elliot.
+Ken Elliot leads the project with her business partner, Sarah Mansfield.

 Adrian Goodall from Rokeby Developments